voximplant/kit-functions-sdk/README.md

 To use Voximplant Kit functions you need:
 1. A Voximplant Kit account.
 You can register one [here](https://kit.voximplant.com/registration).
-1. The access to Voximplant Kit functions.
-Please [contact us](mailto:support@kit.voximplant.com) to request the access.
+1. Access to Voximplant Kit functions.
+Please [contact us](mailto:support@kit.voximplant.com) to request access.

 ## How to use